Native Plant Trust

 Explore these varied ways to learn online with us

 • Sign up for one of our online courses: We offer several types, including live webinars lasting an hour, longer live-virtual classes featuring the chance to interact with your instructor, and university-style, self-paced courses with multiple ways to participate.
-Log in or set up your online-learning account here

 • Start learning about the plants around you anytime with our free, online plant identification tool, Go Botany.
 This botanical database holds complete information on all 3,500 plant species, native and non-native, in the New England landscape.
 Trace your species through range maps, photos, and detailed botanical descriptions and drawings.